Yu-Lab-Genomics/MethylAI/README.md

 #### 1. Download MethylAI Checkpoints

-You can download the pretrained model checkpoints below.
-Please download these files to the checkpoint folder to ensure our sample code runs smoothly.
+You can download the model checkpoints below.
+We recommend downloading the checkpoints to the `checkpoint` directory:

 - [Pre-trained model](https://methylai.aigenomicsyulab.com/): pre-trained with human dataset and other 11 mammalian species